StarRocks/starrocks/docs/sql-reference/sql-statements/account-management/GRANT.md

 You can use the GRANT statement to perform the following operations:

 - Grant specific privileges to a user or a role.
 - Grant a role to a user.
-This operation is supported only in StarRock 2.4 and later versions.
+This feature is supported only in StarRock 2.4 and later versions.
-- Grant a user the privilege to perform operations as another user.
-This operation is supported only in StarRock 2.4 and later versions.
+- Grant a user the privilege to impersonate another user to perform operations.
+This feature is supported only in StarRock 2.4 and later versions.

 ## Syntax